 - (a) The home team must decide whether the Varsity or Jr. Varsity games are played 1st, prior to finalization of the schedule.
-Changes can be made only if agreed upon by both Team Representatives. - (b) Schedule will reflect on-ice time, not game time.
+A team can reverse the order of a pair of Varsity/Jr. Varsity games only once during the regular season.
+Change can be made only if agreed upon by both Team Representatives.
+The home team must notify the League Scheduler, Referee-In-Chief and Pointstreak League Administrator of the change. - (b) Schedule will reflect on-ice time, not game time.